Infineon/mtb-example-psoc-edge-encrypted-boot/README.md

 See the kit user guide to ensure that the board is configured correctly.

 Ensure the following jumper and pin configuration on board.
-- BOOT SW must be in the HIGH/ON position
+- BOOT SW must be in the LOW/OFF position
 - J20 and J21 must be in the tristate/not connected (NC) position

+For the `KIT_PSE84_AI` kit, either remove the R188 resistor and populate the R187 resistor to pull the boot pin to LOW, or follow the Step 8.2 under [Ownership transfer ](#ownership-transfer) section to avoid hardware rework.

 ## Software setup